Google Maps now shows you nearby Lime scooters, bikes, and e-bikes

 Tapping on the Lime card will take you right to the Lime app.
 From there, you’ll see the vehicle’s exact location and be able to unlock it.
 If you don’t have the Lime app installed, you’ll be taken to either Apple’s App Store or the Google Play store.

 Lime in Google Maps is currently available in 13 cities around the world: Auckland, Austin, Baltimore, Brisbane (AU), Dallas, Indianapolis, Los Angeles, San Diego, Oakland, San Antonio, San Jose, Scottsdale, and Seattle.
-Google says more cities are “coming soon” but didn’t provide an exact timeline.
-It did make a bad pun joke though: “so you can get to that meeting right on Lime.”
+Google says more cities are “coming soon,” although it didn’t provide an exact timeline.
+But it did work in bad pun, touting the service as “so you can get to that meeting right on Lime.”

 Uber, Lyft, and Lime